Deaf people are not disabled by deafness

 Be part of the changeWhat is deafness?

-Deafness is often understood only through a medical lens, as something to fix or prevent.
-But deafness is also a linguistic and cultural experience.
+Deafness is often understood and defined through a medical lens as something to fix or prevent.
+Through a human rights–based lens, deafness is recognised as a natural part of human diversity and as a linguistic and cultural identity.

 Auditory-only approach